top of page

 Ultimate Spider-Man GBA

-A side scroller swapping between classic Spidey gameplay and a Venom that needs to feed to stave off draining health.
-Feels a little rushed toward the end.
-Remarkably achieves cell shaded models with smooth animation.
+A side scroller swapping between classic Spider-Man gameplay and a Venom that needs to feed to stave off constant draining health from starvation.
+It feels a little rushed toward the end.
+They remarkably achieved cell shaded models with smooth animation on Game Boy Advance.

 Release: Sep 19, 2005